Sleeping with the Past Tour: Background

 By the time this final leg of the tour would end, John and his band, now with Charlie Morgan on drums, had been on the road almost constantly for two full years.
 John played 20 dates in six cities in Australia, beginning at the Entertainment Centre in Perth on 27 January 1990, and concluding three weeks later with seven nights at the Sydney Entertainment Centre.

 Next came shows in New Zealand on 28 February and 3 March before the tour moved on to America, where he did three shows at the Mark G. Etess Arena in Atlantic City, New Jersey, on 18–20 May.
-The set list at these US shows featured the premiere of "Made For Me", one of four new songs he had recently recorded for his upcoming box set, To Be Continued...
+The set list at these US shows featured the premiere of "Made for Me", one of four new songs he had recorded for his then-upcoming box set, To Be Continued...

 Two months later, John checked himself in to a Chicago-area hospital for addiction treatment and would not tour again for two years.